yen9516562009/GIS-Projects/Tech2/README.md

 [Julian Day Calendar] (https://ltdr.modaps.eosdis.nasa.gov/browse/calendar.html)

 3.

-Make a list of notes and questions to be given to the data analyst to improve product questions
+The following lists of notes and questions are given to the data analyst to improve product
+## Questions
 * `How to determine the downsample spatial resolution for SDG product?`

-notes
+## Notes
 * `Julian days 121 - 151 in leap years covers the end of April and most of May.
 However in regular years, it ocvers the entire May.`
+* `In Python sample code, analysts may initialize a result list and use a loop function to iterate the following procedures:`
+   * Reproject and downsample the MODIS product.
+   * Crop the resulting MODIS data to water extent (i.e., SDG extent).
+   * Save the cropped MODIS data to the result list.
+`In Python sample code, analysts may initialize a result list and use a loop function to iterate the following procedures:`

 ## Workflow
-study SDG (Surface Water Extent) and MOD11A1 (Land Surface Temperature)
+study SDG (Surface Water Extent) and MOD11A1 (Land Surface Temperature) understand Python sample code (any improvement?)